 Some notes for my readers:

-Since we travelled when the 9 Euro offer was valid ( June 2022-August,2022), we made use of it wherever we could.
-However, we didn’t choose the regional trains for travelling between Frankfurt and Düsseldorf because we wanted to save travel time and avoid huge crowds.
+Please note that intercity travel can be done through RB and RE trains too, but they are slower and more crowded.
+Since we travelled when the 9 Euro offer was valid ( June 2022-August,2022), we made use of it, by travelling in trams and buses within the city to visit different places.
+For travelling between Frankfurt and Düsseldorf, we chose the IC because we wanted to save travel time and avoid huge crowds.

 So, here was how we planned our travel.